Erik-orange/C_Sharp_Notes/README.md

 * C# source code compiles to intermediate code.
 The CLR uses a JIT compiler to translate the intermediate code to code for the processor used.

+* A `declaration` defines a part of a program. `Statements` control the sequence of execution of the program. `Expressions` compute values and have other effects.

 ## Data Types